Settings

 - Speech — which speech backend the mod uses, plus per-backend tuning (rate, volume, voice).

 - Announcements — global toggles for each announcement type (Tooltip, Position, etc.) and any settings the announcement type itself exposes (e.g. Verbose mode, Include Prefix).
-These are the defaults that per-element overrides inherit from.
+These are the defaults that per-element, per-buffer, and per-hotkey overrides all inherit from.

 - UI — a tree with one entry per element type the mod knows about (Creature, Card, Relic, Potion, Map Node, etc.).
 Each entry has its own Announcements list where you can override the globals just for that element type and reorder how its announcements are spoken.